mweel1/usa_high_level/civil-agencies/us-social-security/personal-profile/index.md

 Monthly payments on an on-going basis would be a law in-acted by social security.

 Social Security should consider laws to keep culture diversity in our country, and keep races in-line with each other.

+### Marriage

+With a validated marriage license both personal profiles can be associated as married.

 ### Illegal Parents